-(Exact Name of registrant as specified in its charter) 001-39368 (Commission File Number) N/A (I.R.S.
-Employer 8 Marina Boulevard #05-02 Marina Bay Financial Centre 018981, Singapore (Address of principal executive offices, with zip code) 2021 PERFORMANCE HIGHLIGHTS AND LOOKING FORWARD
+(Exact Name of registrant as specified in its charter)

+Singapore

+(State or other jurisdiction of incorporation or organization

+001-39368

+N/A (I.R.S.
+Employer Identification No.)

-2021 in Focus Formed SEIA Protocol Traceability Taskforce Maxeon set up an internal committee of subject matter experts (including those from SunPower) to discuss implementing and enhancing traceability in our supply chain according to the principles of the SEIA Protocol.
+8 Marina Boulevard #05-02 Marina Bay Financial Centre 018981, Singapore Address of principal executive offices, with zip code) 2021 PERFORMANCE HIGHLIGHTS AND LOOKING FORWARD 2021 in Focus Formed SEIA Protocol Traceability Taskforce Maxeon set up an internal committee of subject matter experts (including those from SunPower) to discuss implementing and enhancing traceability in our supply chain according to the principles of the SEIA Protocol.

 Maxeon blog: Protecting Human Rights around the World Maxeon published a blog entirely devoted to human rights: "Protecting Human Rights around the World"

-Protecting Human Rights Around the World

-2021 PERFORMANCE HIGHLIGHTS AND LOOKING FORWARD

-Looking Forward

-We embrace a commitment to continuous improvement and plan to continue to enhance what we are doing to combat any possibility of modern slavery in our operations or our supply chain.
-Among the areas identified for improvement are the following:

-1. Enhanced trainings:
+2021 PERFORMANCE HIGHLIGHTS AND LOOKING FORWARD Looking Forward We embrace a commitment to continuous improvement and plan to continue to enhance what we are doing to combat any possibility of modern slavery in our operations or our supply chain.
+Among the areas identified for improvement are the following: 1.
+Enhanced trainings: